puresamari/simon-compiler/docs/introduction.md

 #### Function

 the second part of the instruction is the function that is being used, i.e. the standard library is called `simon`

+## Libraries

+- The [standard library](../libraries/simon/) (named simon) contains the basic functionallities you'll need, such as declaring variables and printing